jkarakas/zengyu714.github.io/_posts/2017-02-13-decorators-02-from-fluent-python.md

 ## Try a Simple Decorator

-clocks every invocation of the decorated function and prints the elapsed time, the arguments passed, and the result of the call.
+clocks every invocation of the decorated function and<br>
+prints the elapsed time, the arguments passed, and the result of the call.